 We have a programme of talks each year during the autumn and winter, when we meet on the last THURSDAY of each month, normally at the Central Hall (Liss Evangelical Church) in Liss Forest.
 Meetings start at 7.30 p.m.
 During December, we hold our Christmas social event, usually at the Triangle Centre in Liss.
-Our next talk will be November 28th.
+Our next meeting will be on March 27th 2014.
 See “Programme of Events” page for full details.

 Talks are open to members and non-members and are free for members.Why not come and join us?

 We need new members, including those who might be willing to serve on the committee and help with the running of the Society or be willing to help with archival work (including people who can use a computer).
 Although our objectives are mainly serious, we also have fun!

 It lies in the Rother Valley, about 4/5 miles north of Petersfield in Hampshire.
 The land rises in the east (Hillbrow) and to the West (Wheatham Hill).
 The river emerges near Noar Hill and flows south through Liss to be joined by Batt’s Brook from the west and streams from the east, thus creating areas of marshy ground.This may be the reason for a misconception that Liss means marsh.
 It is now accepted that the name comes from a branch of the Celtic language (old Welsh) and means an important building, court or hall.

 Our header photo shows Walter Locke’s shop in Station Road, probably in the early 1900s.

 Meetings and Lectures: